TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/network_scenario_format.md

 > removed from the network for those time periods.
 A headway or speed of 0 will keep the calculated headway
 > and speed from the service table.

+> [!Warning]
+> If you set a speed to 0, weather or not if the TTF uses line speed, the line will be ignored from the alt file for that time period.
+> If there is no record of the line in the service table, _**then the line will be deleted**_!

 ## Service Table (.csv)
 This Transit Service Table file contains trip starts and trip ends for transit lines.
 It contains three columns as following: